-Why Bitcoin Has Value and a 1 Trillion Dollar Market Cap
+Why Bitcoin Has Value and Is Unique Among Crypto

-The simple, definitive guide to understanding why Bitcoin is unique.
+The simple, definitive guide to understanding why Bitcoin has value and is unique.

 In May of 2021, Bitcoin crossed $1 trillion in market cap, which means it’s worth more than Facebook, Wal-Mart, Johnson & Johnson, Visa, Bank of America, every ETF, and almost all other companies and many financial benchmarks.
 Bitcoin’s rapid growth is truly exceptional.

 This naturally creates considerable buzz and curiosity.
 Why has it grown so significantly?
 Is Bitcoin actually useful?
 Why is Bitcoin unique?
 Will some other technology replace it?

 Finding clear, simple answers to these questions is not easy.
 Bitcoin conversations tend to drown in engineering, economic, and industry-specific jargon.